BGWH/bgwh.github.io/pages/publications.md

-  author = {Bakr, Mustafa S. and Gro{\ss}windhager, Bernhard and Rath, Michael and Kulmer, Josef and Hunter, Ian C. and Abd-Alhameed, Raed A. and Witrisal, Klaus and Boano, Carlo A. and R{\"o}mer, Kay and B{\"o}sch, Wolfgang}, title = {A Compact Broadband Frequency Selective Microstrip Antenna and Its Application to Indoor Positioning Systems for Wireless Networks}, ISSN = {1751-8725}, journal = {IET Microwaves, Antennas & Propagation}, year = {2019}, month = {March}, publisher ={Institution of Engineering and Technology},
+  author = {Bakr, Mustafa S. and Gro{\ss}windhager, Bernhard and Rath, Michael and Kulmer, Josef and Hunter, Ian C. and Abd-Alhameed, Raed A. and Witrisal, Klaus and Boano, Carlo A. and R{\"o}mer, Kay and B{\"o}sch, Wolfgang}, title = {A Compact Broadband Frequency Selective Microstrip Antenna and Its Application to Indoor Positioning Systems for Wireless Networks}, ISSN = {1751-8725}, journal = {IET Microwaves, Antennas and Propagation}, year = {2019}, month = {March}, publisher ={Institution of Engineering and Technology},